 This experiential opportunity is well suited for individuals who embrace teaching and learning, are community service oriented, and who can commit to planning, developing and implementing weekly activity programming.
 In return students, will develop leadership skills, behaviour and conflict management, problem-solving and adaptability to accommodate diverse learning styles for individuals and groups.

-Saturday Special Needs Activity Program (SNAP) is a developmentally appropriate movement education – based embedded curriculum offered to teens and transition-aged youth on the Autism Spectrum in the Niagara region.
+Saturday Supporting Neurodiversity through Adaptive Programming (SNAP) is a developmentally appropriate movement education – based embedded curriculum offered to teens and transition-aged youth on the Autism Spectrum in the Niagara region.

 This experiential learning opportunity works with teens and young adults ages 13 and up.
 Students are paired with the same participant for the duration of the semester, to plan and facilitate individualized movement programming that builds on the week before, encouraging a progression of movement repertoires.
 Students are responsible for creating and implementing programming in both the aquatic and gym environments.

 Participants in this program typically require 1:1 and 2:1 facilitated instruction.